-(4) No right of action lies in relation to the Account in respect of any loss suffered by any person by reason of any defalcation by a licensee at any time after the claimant has received a notice in writing from the board warning him against the employment or continued employment of that licensee which notice the Board is hereby empowered to send.
+(4) No right of action lies in relation to the Account in respect of any loss suffered by any person by reason of any defalcation by a licensee at any time after the claimant has received a notice in writing from the chief executive officer warning him against the employment or continued employment of that licensee which notice the chief executive officer is hereby empowered to send.

 (5) No right of action lies in relation to the Account in respect of any loss suffered by the spouse or de facto partner of a licensee by reason of any defalcation by that licensee, or in respect of any loss suffered by any licensee by reason or any defalcation in the course of the licensee’s business by any one or more of the persons in the class of persons specified in the definition of defalcation by a licensee in section 3.

 [Section 95 amended by No. 59 of 1995 s.
 86; No. 3 of 2000 s.
 8; No. 28 of 2003 s.
 182; No. 77 of 2006 Sch.
 1 cl.
-156(2).]
+156(2); No. 58 of 2010 s.
+157.]

 96. Defences to claims against Account

-In any action brought against the Board in relation to the Account, all defences that would have been available to the defaulting licensee are available to the Board.
+In any action brought against the State in relation to the Account, all defences that would have been available to the defaulting licensee are available to the State.

 [Section 96 amended by No. 77 of 2006 Sch.
 1 cl.
-156(2).]
+156(2); No. 58 of 2010 s.
+158.]

 97. Subrogation of rights

-On payment out of moneys standing to credit of the Account of any money in settlement in whole or in part of any claims under this Act, the Board shall be deemed to be subrogated, to the extent of that payment, to all rights and remedies of the claimant against the licensee in relation to whom the claim arose or in the event of the death or insolvency or other disability of the licensee, against his personal representatives or other persons having authority to administer his estate, and to all other rights and remedies of the claimant in respect of the defalcation to which the claim relates.
+On payment out of moneys standing to credit of the Account of any money in settlement in whole or in part of any claims under this Act, the State shall be deemed to be subrogated, to the extent of that payment, to all rights and remedies of the claimant against the licensee in relation to whom the claim arose or in the event of the death or insolvency or other disability of the licensee, against his personal representatives or other persons having authority to administer his estate, and to all other rights and remedies of the claimant in respect of the defalcation to which the claim relates.

 [Section 97 amended by No. 59 of 1995 s.
 86; No. 77 of 2006 Sch.
 1 cl.
-156(2).]
+156(2); No. 58 of 2010 s.
+159.]

 98. Insufficiency in Account

-(1) Subject to section 99, the moneys standing to the credit of the Account are the only property of the Board available for the satisfaction of any judgment obtained against the Board in relation to the Account, or for the payment of any claim allowed by the Board, but if at any time the moneys standing to the credit of the Account are not sufficient to provide for the satisfaction of all such judgments and claims they shall, to the extent to which they are not so satisfied, be charged against the future accumulations of the Account.
+(1) Subject to section 99, the moneys standing to the credit of the Account are the only property of the chief executive officer available for the satisfaction of any judgment obtained against the State in relation to the Account, or for the payment of any claim allowed by the chief executive officer, but if at any time the moneys standing to the credit of the Account are not sufficient to provide for the satisfaction of all such judgments and claims they shall, to the extent to which they are not so satisfied, be charged against the future accumulations of the Account.

-(2) The Board may determine the order in which the judgments and claims charged against the Account as provided in subsection (1) shall be satisfied, and may, if the amount accumulated is not sufficient to wholly satisfy all those judgments and claims, satisfy any of those judgments or claims in whole or in part.
+(2) The chief executive officer may determine the order in which the judgments and claims charged against the Account as provided in subsection (1) shall be satisfied, and may, if the amount accumulated is not sufficient to wholly satisfy all those judgments and claims, satisfy any of those judgments or claims in whole or in part.

-(3) Without limiting the discretion of the Board, the Board shall in applying the Account towards the settlement of any of the judgments and claims referred to in subsection (2), have regard to the following rules —
+(3) Without limiting the discretion of the chief executive officer, the chief executive officer shall in applying the Account towards the settlement of any of the judgments and claims referred to in subsection (2), have regard to the following rules —